 Abrasive material in any part of the brakes may cause excessive wear or unpredictable braking.
 You might not have full braking power when you need it to prevent an accident.
 If you have been operating your vehicle in dirty conditions, get your brakes checked and cleaned as necessary.

-• If you experience unusual vibration after driving in mud, slush or similar conditions, check the wheels for packed material.
-Packed foreign material can cause a wheel imbalance and freeing the wheels will correct the situation.
+• If you experience unusual vibration after driving in mud, slush or similar conditions, check the wheels for impacted material.
+Impacted material can cause a wheel imbalance and freeing the wheels of it will correct the situation.